Offirmo/offirmo-monorepo/stack--current/5-incubator/active--no-pkg/bite-sized/lists/senior-dev/tech-bites--product-and-strategy.md

-product market fit -- Arc archetype -- Future Vision = enable a new reality through visionary innovation product market fit -- Arc archetype -- Hair on Fire = solve a problem that’s a clear, urgent need for customers product market fit -- Arc archetype -- Hard Fact = pain point universally accepted as a hard fact of life, and see that it’s merely a hard problem that your product solves quality vs speed = sacrificing code quality for speed leads to compounding issues later. balance speed with long-term sustainabidity real-world context https://contextsdk.com/insights#product realistic scheduling = overly optimistic deadlines lead to burnout and missed milestones.
+product market fit -- Arc archetype -- Future Vision = enable a new reality through visionary innovation product market fit -- Arc archetype -- Hair on Fire = solve a problem that’s a clear, urgent need for customers product market fit -- Arc archetype -- Hard Fact = pain point universally accepted as a hard fact of life, and see that it’s merely a hard problem that your product solves product mode -- come for the tool, stay for the network "best X I've ever used" product mode -- multiplayer = no utility for a single user or until a critical mass of users is reached product mode -- single = has immediate value for a single user product mode = single or multiplayer? (sometimes both) quality vs speed = sacrificing code quality for speed leads to compounding issues later. balance speed with long-term sustainabidity real-world context https://contextsdk.com/insights#product realistic scheduling = overly optimistic deadlines lead to burnout and missed milestones.
 Always add a (secret?) buffer.